NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

 }
 ```

 However, this approach still has limitations.
-Although I can store the type `T` as the alias `type`, when using `std::vector<field_base>`, I cannot directly use this alias and instead have to rely on the encapsulated virtual function `virtual std::string get_type_info()`.
+Although I can store the type `T` as the alias `type`, when using `std::vector<meta_field>`, I cannot directly use this alias and instead have to rely on the encapsulated virtual function `virtual std::string get_type_info()`.

 As a result, I can retrieve the type name of the field, such as `"i"` or `"d"` in the example above, but I cannot generate a variable of type `int` or `double` based solely on this information.

-Similarly, I cannot define a template virtual function or a dynamic type alias in the base class `field_base`.
+Similarly, I cannot define a template virtual function or a dynamic type alias in the base class `meta_field`.

 Thus, this solution also fails to meet the requirements.